authorizerdev/docs/src/pages/core/graphql-api.md

   login(params: { email: "foo@bar.com", password: "test" }) {
     user {
       email
-      firstName
+      given_name
-      lastName
+      family_name
-      image
+      picture
       roles
     }
     accessToken
-    accessTokenExpiresAt
+    expires_at
     message
   }
 }
 ```

-### - `magicLogin`
+### - `magic_link_login`

 A mutation to perform password less login.
-It accepts `params` of type `MagicLoginInput` with following keys as parameter.
+It accepts `params` of type `MagicLinkLoginInput` with following keys as parameter.
 When the operation is successful, it sends user email with magic link to login.
 This link is valid for 30 minutes only.

 > Note: You will need a SMTP server with an email address and password configured as [authorizer environment](/core/env/) using which system can send emails.